 Why do you want to eat more gelatin?

 I know, I know, it sounds kind of unappealing.
 But it has fantastic health benefits.
 These days most people rarely consume gelatin, if at all, since the so many sources of natural gelatin (such as beef bones and skin) are very rarely eaten.
 But here’s why they should be:

-- Gelatin is a soluble protein derived from collagen.
+- Gelatin is derived from collagen.
 Did you know that there are 28 different types of collagen in the human body?
 The largest is found in skin, so supplemental collagen is beneficial to overall skin health.

 The best – and cheapest! – form of gelatin is from homemade bone broths.
 But since it’s summer, I’m making and consuming far less bone broth than usual.
 And that’s where my favorite grass fed gelatin comes in.
 When I don’t want to be slurping on bone broths, making and consuming foods with this grass fed gelatin gives me an easy way to supplement my normal diet.
 So, you see, it’s the health benefits of gelatin that make these homemade gummies, well, healthy!

 First off, start with a perfectly ripe watermelon.
 As watermelon is such a subtle flavor, you want to get the most out of it!
 First you go are going to blend the watermelon, then strain it to remove the pulp.
 Now you have fresh watermelon juice!
 I find that the best way to mix up a lump free batch of grass fed gelatin for homemade gummies is like this: